 Title: Seabirds of the Mid-Atlantic

 A Pennsylvania native, when not running around unearthing rarities, Tom serves as the editor of Birding Magazine’s Photo Quiz column.
 He has also worked on various offshore research excursions, censusing seabirds, and adding to cumulative knowledge of one of our last birding frontiers.

-Keynote speaker Jeffrey Kimball’s landmark film about birders in Central Park, New York, helped teach us (and especially non-birders too) a lot about ourselves.
+Keynote speaker Jeffrey Kimball’s landmark film about birders in Central Park, New York, helped teach people a lot about birders, but it also taught us a lot about ourselves.
 This hour-long HBO movie will be aired on a couple of afternoons so that folks can prepare for Jeff’s evening talk about the production of this film and what inspired him to make it.

 See below for information on prices, etc.

 Gerrit Vyn is a multimedia producer and staff photographer at the Cornell Lab of Ornithology.
 Recent work has found him documenting the last remaining Spoon-billed Sandpipers in the Russian Far-East, as well as wildlife poaching in China and the breeding behavior of birds on Alaska’s Yukon Delta.
 Gerrit’s images appear regularly in books, magazines, websites and multimedia productions.
 He was the primary image provider for the 2009 and 2011 State of the Birds reports that were delivered to the Obama administration and congress by a coalition of leading environmental organizations.
 He has produced two CD compilations, Voices of North American Owls and Bird Songs of the Pacific Northwest, and is an affiliate of the International League of Conservation Photographers.
 Gerrit will present a talk on his expedition to secure the first ever high quality media of the critically endangered Spoon-billed Sandpiper in Chukotka, Russia.